jazzmonger/wood-pellet-stove-with-TYWE1S-Tuya-chip/README.md

 <img width="738" alt="image" src="https://user-images.githubusercontent.com/52110065/201829503-b268795e-132c-4b8f-9ec9-96a7dc361b03.png">

-They work ok some of the time, but the stove malfunctions fairly frequently.
+The wood stoves work ok some of the time, but the stove malfunctions fairly frequently.
 Common mafunctions include:
 - randomly turning off w/ the msg "Goodbye!" on the display.
 - pellets failing to light in the hopper